slouchart/pyimath/README.md

 In the rest of this document, we use the term 'finite field' to cover both prime fields and finite fields

 ### Polynomial Factorization
-Given a polynomial over a finite field can be factorized into irreducible factors using the Cantor-Zassenhaus algorithm
+A polynomial over a finite field can be factorized into irreducible factors using the Cantor-Zassenhaus algorithm

 ```python
 from imath.finitefield import finite_field